iljaSL/darkly/README.md

 This Hive Helsinki Project is about finding 14 flags on a self hosted website, that I run via VirtualBox, through 14 different breaches.
 That's it with the clues!
 More information about how the project is gonna be evaluated is found in the subject file.

+## Tools

+Tools used for this CTF project:
+- Burp Suite
+- Nmap
+- Gobuster

 ## Enumeration